ChristineKitchens/Mapping_Earthquakes/README.md

 # Mapping Earthquakes
 Interactive map showing showing earthquake impacts using JavaScript and mapbox.
-Earthquake data is obtained from USGS and
+Earthquake data is obtained from (USGS)[https://earthquake.usgs.gov/earthquakes/map/?extent=21.77991,-130.16602&extent=51.91717,-59.85352].

 ## How to Use
 ### Setup